-All snippets of the book can be found – here
+All snippets can be found – here

-1 2 3 4 5 6 7 8……
+Part 1 2 3 4 5 6 7 8……

-Chapter 1 – Reverse Gear
+Part 1 – Reverse Gear

 The story of my life can’t start without sharing the story of my father and grandfather.
 My grandfather was a poor tailor in a remote village in West Godavari district in Andhra Pradesh.
 He had six sons and my father was his second eldest son.
 My grandfather was very poor, he could hardly provide two meals for his family so my father had seen extreme poverty and hardship from very close.
 But he was determined to change everything for his family.

-My grandfather was unable to provide for education of his children.
+My grandfather was unable to provide for the education of his children.
 So, my father had shifted to his maternal uncle’s home where he was admitted to a govt. school and also worked in his grandfather’s store.

 After completing his primary education from Polavaram where his maternal grandparents lived, my father shifted to Rajamundhry in East Godavari district of Andhra Pradesh.
 He was still poor and did not have enough money for his education.
 So, he used to work in a local paper mill in night shift.
 He didn’t have any financial support from anywhere and had to make his own life.

 My father could not continue his studies after his SSC.
 He moved to Visakhapatnam, another city in erstwhile Andhra Pradesh.
 He had no food, no money and no shelter there but had a strong will to succeed in all adversaries.
 He worked in a refueling station there.
-Later he moved to a transport company as fleet organizer.
+Later he moved to a transport company as a fleet organizer.
 With his hard work and strong will soon he became the partner in a transportation company and became an authorized transport partner of Indian oil.

 It was around this time he got married and we were born.
-I am the youngest of his four children, three sons and one daughter.
+I am the youngest of his four children, three sons, and one daughter.
 My father was the only breadwinner that time in a family of 20 members that included my uncles and aunts.
 None of my uncles knew anything else except driving auto or truck and had almost no income.
 So, we had to somehow survive in a two-room house.

 My father used to work for 20 hours a day for years together to provide for our family.
 My mother was not educated but she motivated us all for better education.
 She wanted us to become managers and engineers.
 Everyone else in my family was hardly educated.
 They worked as daily wage earners, taxi drivers etc. In my childhood, no one around me had any career goals or discussion about higher education.
 My father could not look after us at all, as he used to be busy working round-the-clock.
 Only for making more money for all of us.
 My mother was the one who used to motivate us to study.
 For her, she was happy if there were no red marks (a sign of failure in a subject) in our report cards.

-When I was in my Xth standard, my father incurred huge loss in his business and was about to sell off our house.
+When I was in my Xth standard, my father incurred a huge loss in his business and was about to sell off our house.
 We had tension in our house daily.
 I had also decided to work to support him in earning.
 Slowly, he could recover his losses and come through.

 By 2004, when I passed class XII, my father had retired from his business and my uncle took over the same.
-My uncle was paying royalty to my father every quarter but that was just enough for us to sustain.
+My uncle was paying a royalty to my father every quarter but that was just enough for us to sustain.
 Ever since I passed class X, I have dreamt of joining a cinematography course.
-I was so much into the dream of movie making that after my class XII, I went to join Film and Television Institute of India, Pune which is considered to be the best in India.
+I was so much into the dream of moviemaking that after my class XII, I went to join Film and Television Institute of India, Pune which is considered to be the best in India.

 Some brave moments in Ameen Shareef’s life